-Education Ministry monitoring schools in haze-hit Sarawak | Borneo Post Online
+Education ministry monitoring schools in haze-hit Sarawak | Borneo Post Online

-JOHOR BAHRU: The Education Ministry is monitoring all schools in Sarawak, especially students sitting for the Ujian Penilaian Sekolah Rendah (UPSR) following very unhealthy Air Pollutant Index (API) readings this morning.
+JOHOR BAHRU: The Education Ministry is monitoring all schools in Sarawak, especially students sitting for the Ujian Penilaian Sekolah Rendah (UPSR) following very unhealthy Air Pollutant Index (API) readings yesterday morning.

 Six areas with unhealthy air recorded improved API readings, with Sarikei having a reading of 174 compared with 164 earlier, ILP Miri 142 (137), Sibu 181 (161), Miri 155 (149), SK Baram 115 (107) and Mukah 109 (101).